 Alternative formats: When assessing student work in an online environment, you will need to provide more detailed instructions to ensure that expectations are clear.
 Alternative formats for assessment, with a focus on core goals, may ameliorate the barriers caused by the lack of face-to-face assessment environments and interaction with students.
 These alternative summative (graded) methods can include assessment of online discussion, assessment of student summative, synthetic, and reflective presentations (Sambell & McDowell, 1998), peer assessment of student group work (Freeman, 1995), and constructed responses assessment (Stanger-Hall, 2012).

-Accessibility: There are many low-tech and asynchronous assessments options to consider.
+Accessibility: There are many low-tech and asynchronous assessment options to consider.
 For instance, students can complete assignments using the following options:

 Rubrics: Consider using rubrics to help students understand how they will be assessed.
 A complete sample rubric can be found at this Canvas course we've created for JMU instructors (join by signing in with JMU e-ID and password).

 An asynchronous test is a quiz, exam, or graded item set in Canvas that can be completed within a range of time instead of at a specific time.